zebrunner/carina/docs/execution.md

 [![Carina - Start Selenium](https://raw.githubusercontent.com/qaprosoft/carina/master/docs/img/video.png)](https://youtu.be/YGXsVoEY74M)

-Before running any web or mobile test, you have to start Selenium/Appium locally or use a remote Selenium Grid.
+Before running any web or mobile test you have to start Selenium/Appium locally or use a remote Selenium Grid.
 We recommend to use lightweight Zebrunner [Selenoid](https://github.com/zebrunner/selenoid) and [MCloud](https://github.com/zebrunner/mcloud) solutions.

 ### Running tests